cyrichardson/docs-cloud-keep/api-docs/common-gs/env-variables-in-examples.rst

 		These examples use the $ENDPOINT and $AUTH_TOKEN environment variables to specify the API endpoint and authentication token values for accessing the service.
-Make sure you :ref:`Configure environment variables <configure-environment-variables>`
+Before you run the code samples, be sure to
-		before running the code samples.
+		:ref:`configure your environment variables <configure-environment-variables>`.